FarmData2/FD2-School-Materials/04-Vue2/04-Vue2-Application.md

 # 04 - Vue2 - Application

-In this assignment you will bind the values of the user input elements to `Vue` data
+In this assignment you will refactor the prototype Harvest module to bind the values of the user input elements to `Vue` data and to respond to clicks on the "Submit" and "Reset" buttons.

 ## Preliminaries